-Microsites can be a powerful tool in your marketing program and are used for a specific task like promoting a product, project or campaign.
+Microsites can be a powerful tool in your marketing program when used for a specific task like promoting a product, project or campaign.
 They can also be a great way to save money for temporary and short-lived promotions.

-A microsite is a smaller, simpler website that is primarily built to focus on a specific subject, product or campaign.
-For example, a construction firm can build a microsite for specific new project.
-Here are some of the benefits to building a microsite.
+A microsite is a smaller, simpler website built to focus on a specific subject, product, or campaign.
+For example, during the merger and acquisition process, the combining firms could create a microsite to help coordinate information presented to clients in a centralized location.

-With a microsite dedicated to your product, project or campaign, this will help increase awareness not only of the specific item, but also your brand.
-It will also help increase the overall excitement around the subject of the microsite.
-People will have a better experience by being able to find what they are looking for with fewer pages to navigate, compared to your main website.
+With a microsite dedicated to your product, project or campaign, you can increase awareness not only of the specific service or event at hand, but also your brand.
+People will have a better experience by finding what they are looking for with fewer pages to navigate, compared to your main website.
 Further, the simple fact of having an entire website dedicated to a particular product or service can, by itself, drum up some interest due to the perceived importance and effort that goes into such an effort.

-A microsite helps give your prospects and customers a place to go to find information specific to your product, project or campaign in great detail.
-It’s a good idea to have a blog or other dedicated news source on the site that you regularly update with new and exciting information about the subject.
-This will help give relevant, detailed content that users will find valuable and want to come back.
+A microsite gives your prospects and customers a place to go to find specific and curated information about your product, project, or campaign in great detail.
+For this reason, it’s a good idea to have a blog or other dedicated news source on the site that you regularly update with new and exciting information about the subject.
+This will help give relevant, detailed content that users will find valuable and and engaging.

 With less pages and content, microsites are easier and faster to develop.
 Microsites are a great solution if you have a seasonal product or campaign with a short lifespan.
 You can put up the microsite quickly and then take it down as soon as the campaign is over.
 This also eliminates the risk of something going wrong with your main website and causing additional issues.

-Since a microsite has its own URL, your firm will now have another website that prospects and clients can land on to learn about you.
+Since microsites have their own URLs, your firm will now have another website that prospects and clients can land on to learn about you.
 The microsite will contain an assortment of keyword-rich language specific to the topic of the site, which is highly valued by Google and search engines.
 If you had a blog to your microsite, then this will increase your SEO value even more.